liyong31/liyong31.github.io/README.md

 <!-- Your news content goes here -->
 <!-- First 5 news items -->

+**June 26, 2026**
+Our paper, "Complementing Emerson-Lei Elevator Automata", has been accepted to CONCUR 2026.
+This is joint work with Ondrej Alexaj, Vojtěch Havlena, Ondřej Lengál, Nicolas Mazzocchi.

 **May 6, 2026**
 Our paper, "Hyper-Minimization for Deterministic Register Automata", has been accepted to CIAA 2026.
 This is joint work with Qiyi Tang and Di-De Yen.